 |The entire village around the Shani Shingnapur Temple has no doors both in houses and shops.|

 Panchwati is truly a beautiful place.
-Panchwati got its name from the five banyan trees present in the vicinity where Lord Ram and Sita spent there exile period.
+Panchwati got its name from the five banyan trees present in the vicinity where Lord Ram and Sita spent their exile period.
 There is also a story behind the name ‘Nasik’.
-It is believed that Laxman (brother of Lord Ram), cut off Shupernakha’s nose and throws it on other side of Godavari river.
-Thus on one side of the river, there is Nasik while other side where five banyan trees are present is known as Panchwati.
-There are few places to see in Panchwati such as Ramkund, Kalpaleshwar temple, Sita cave i.e. the cave which is believed to be where Devi Sita stayed to hide from demons.
+It is believed that Laxman (brother of Lord Ram), cut off Shupernakha’s nose and throws it on another side of the Godavari river.
+Thus on one side of the river, there is Nasik while another side where five banyan trees are present is known as Panchwati.
+There are few places to see in Panchwati such as Ramkund, Kalpaleshwar temple and Sita cave i.e. the cave which is believed to be where Devi Sita stayed to hide from demons.
 Panchwati is usually coverable in 1 km.
 So, one usually doesn’t need a guide to wander in Panchwati.

 |Distance from Shirdi|

 |Cost of cab (to-and-fro)|

 Trimbakeshwar is one of the holiest and most sacred places for Hindu pilgrims.
 It is among one the 12 jyotirlinga shrines of Lord Shiva in India.
 The temple lies in the foothills of Brahmagiri Mountain which is also a place of origin of river Ganga.
 The presence of 3lingas each representing Brahma, Vishnu and Shiva is the most attractive part of this temple.
 I have only a phrase to describe the beauty of Triyambakeshwar temple i.e. “Black Beauty”.

 ABOUT THE AUTHOR